Last updated on February 11th, 2019

 10. Testing Device Compatibility

-After incorporating all the valuable tips, it’s now time to see how your email appears.
+After incorporating all the valuable tips, it’s now time to see how your email signature appears.
 Test your emails on smartphones, tablets and ipads to analyse how your email is working on different platforms.
 Forward your emails only when you are satisfied with the test results.